MosesLab/lib-kso/README.md

 sudo apt update
 sudo apt install python3.4-dev
 ```
+If you are using PyCharm, make sure to launch it from the command line.
+This will make sure the environment variables defined in `.bashrc` are inherited by PyCharm.

 ### Dependencies
 This program depends on tensorflow.
 Installation instructions using pip are from [here](https://www.tensorflow.org/install/install_linux#InstallingNativePip), and summarized below
 ```